Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 Pugs can be an amazing family dog for anyone who wants a dog that loves to cuddle and nap the day away.
-This breed is sweet nature and loves to be around people, and is typically a goofball brining the laughs.
+This breed is sweet in nature and loves to be around people, and is typically a goofball bringing the laughs.
 A Pug could easily be right for you if you are looking for a small breed with a big personality.

 See also: